bonitasoft/bonita-doc/md/variables.md

 ## In Bonita forms

 One of the goals of the UI Designer is to enable you to build forms for process instantiation and human tasks execution.
 The [contract](contracts-and-contexts.md) eases the decoupling between the user views and the process.
-When a form is submitted for process instantiation or for human task execution, the UI Designer sends data to fulfill the contract.
+When a form is submitted for process instantiation or human task execution, the UI Designer sends data to fulfill the contract.

 To ease the definition of the form data to send back to the process, when you create a form from the Bonita Studio, the UI Designer generates the following variables: